AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-approval.md

 Each step of a delivery can be subject to approval in order to ensure full monitoring and control of the various processes of the campaign: targeting, content, budget, extraction, and sending a proof.

 Notification messages are sent to the Adobe Campaign operators who are designated reviewers to inform them of an approval request.
-You need to check that the reviewers have the **appropriate permissions** for approving.
-Also check that their security zone is correctly defined.
+Check that the reviewers have the **appropriate permissions** for approving, and that their security zone is correctly defined.
 [Learn more](#selecting-reviewers).

 The approval procedure is presented in [this section](#checking-and-approving-deliveries).

 >[!NOTE]
 >
 >Only the delivery owner can start a delivery.
-In order for another operator (or operator group) to be able to start a delivery, you have to add them as reviewers in the **[!UICONTROL Delivery start:]** field.
+For another operator (or operator group) to be able to start a delivery, you have to add them as reviewers in the **[!UICONTROL Delivery start:]** field.
 >[Learn more](#selecting-reviewers).

 ## Operating principle {#operating-principle-}

-For example, the standard message for budget approval will be as follows:
+For example, the standard message for budget approval is as follows:

 ![](assets/s_user_validation_link_in_mail.png)

-The reviewer operators can then choose whether or not to approve the budget.
+The reviewer operators can then choose to approve the budget or not.

 ![](assets/s_user_validation_page_confirm.png)

-Once the operator validates his choice, approval or rejection of the job is forwarded to the delivery dashboard.
+Once the operator validates, approval or rejection of the job is forwarded to the delivery dashboard.

 ![](assets/s_user_validation_link_in_op_board.png)